finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Inputs and Output

-Inputs and output are a function\'s equivalent of a type\'s attributes.
-As in a `type`, each `func` attribute is defined by a name, data type (as either a `type`, `enum` or `basicType`) and cardinality.
+Inputs and output are the function\'s equivalent of a type\'s attributes, and are defined using the same [attribute](#attribute) syntax with a name, type and cardinality.

-At minimum, a function must specify its output attribute, using the `output` keyword also followed by a colon `:`.
+Inputs are optional but at minimum, a function must specify its output attribute.

 ``` Haskell
 func GetBusinessDate: <"Provides the business date from the underlying system implementation.">